madsleegiil/simplejdbc/README.md

 More data types may function, but have not been tested.

 ### Future additions
+- delete by id
+- delete by clauses
 - public sql util functions
 - batch savings
 - allow saving the whole object as one Json string